-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Apply knowledge of binary systems, logic gates and Boolean functions to minimize and implement digital circuits. - CO2.
 Develop digital systems using combinational and sequential logic to solve engineering problems.